Friday, February 23, 2024

 “What?” he mouthed.

-“Your sister asked you to pass the squash,” Jennifer intoned, nodding incrementally towards Emily, who was now occupied with making grotesque faces at her brother.
+“Your sister asked you to pass the squash,” Jennifer intoned, nodding incrementally towards Emily, who was now making grotesque faces at her brother.

 “Oh, sure…here.”